 Chateaux didn’t magically appear during the French Renaissance, but judging from the numbers of them still in existence across France, you would be forgiven for assuming that they did.
-They did, however, start to change their basic appearance during the 15th century and took on a decidedly foreign flair.
+They did, however, start to change their basic appearance during the Fifteenth Century and took on a decidedly foreign flair.

 During the Middle Ages, the typical French chateau or castle was what was known as a chateau fort, a stronghold built primarily for defensive purposes.
 To defend the complex, the walls were heavily fortified, beginning with an outer wall that encircled the interior structures and served as the first line of defense.
 Further inside, there were confusing and complicated ways of entering the structure as a way of confusing enemy attackers.
 The innermost part, the donjon, or keep, was typically a square tower which housed the lord and his family in the event that the previous security features failed.